blendi-remade/reve-studio/README.md

-# 🍌 Banana Peel

-Check it out here: https://banana-peel.com
+# ✨ Reve Studio

-A collaborative image evolution platform where creativity slips into something unexpected.
-Drop a prompt, watch images transform through AI-powered generation, creating endless branches of visual creativity.
+A collaborative image evolution platform where creativity flows through AI-powered transformations.
+Drop a prompt, watch images evolve through intelligent generation, creating endless branches of visual creativity.

-## 🎨 What is Banana Peel?
+## 🎨 What is Reve Studio?

-Banana Peel is a social image generation platform where:
+Reve Studio is a social image generation platform where:
 - Users post original images that serve as creative starting points
 - Community members can comment with text prompts to generate new variations
 - Each prompt creates a new "branch" in the image evolution tree